The 20 best games of 2021

-While 2021 hasn’t been the best year for the world at home, gamers have had a lot to keep them busy – especially since it’s been a solid year for games.
+While 2021 hasn’t been the best year for the world at large, gamers have had a lot to keep them busy – it’s been a solid year for interactive entertainment.
 2020’s pandemic saw lots of games delayed into 2021, making this year a bumper crop for AAA entries, even if it’s been a bit of hit and miss year for the return of your favourite franchises.

 Christmas approaches, and with it hopefully a little free time to dive into something other than your musty backlog, so why not take something new for a spin?
 There are 20 games here that’ll expand your video game horizons, written about by some of NME’s most frequent video games contributors.

 Let’s address the elephant in the room here, too.
 Halo Infinite is bloody brilliant, but it hasn’t yet been released so wasn’t able to be included in the scientific method to discover our writers favourite games for the year.
 It’s the best shooter, personally, I’ve played since Titanfall 2 but we’re all about the process here.
-Consider this an honourable mention.
+Consider this an honourable mention for 343’s stellar shooter.

 Jake Tucker, commissioning editor (video games)